hhval/Bayesian_Classifier/README.md

 # bayesian
-A basic naïve Bayesian classifier that classifies text fragments according to their language.
+A simple naïve Bayesian classifier that classifies text fragments according to their language.